Taimonania/fcc-challenges/README.md

 # fcc-challenges
 This is a collection of all my solved challenges from freecodecamp.org

 The solutions are done in codepen.io and then copied here.
+See also my <a href="https://codepen.io/collection/DKjyKJ">codepen.io collection</a>.

 <h1>Content</h1>